pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 ## v1.5.3.0 Patch

 This patch release includes a CVE patch for [USN-2696-1](http://www.ubuntu.com/usn/usn-2696-1/) and fixes an intermittent issue where Windows 7 users could encounter cli commands dropping with an error that the connection was “forcibly dropped”.
+Additional information can be found at https://pivotal.io/security

 ## v1.5.2.0 Patch